-We are given quite a bit of detail surrounding the birth and early life of Jesus in the gospels of Matthew (Matthew 1:18-2:23) and Luke (Luke 2:1-52), but there is little overlap in the details given.
+We are given quite a bit of detail surrounding the birth of Jesus and his early life in the gospels of Matthew (Matthew 1:18-2:23) and Luke (Luke 2:1-52), but there is little overlap in the details given.
 Putting the two together as a parallel record can help us understand when various events took place.

 In the table below, you will find one possible harmonisation of the two records.
 I believe that this is the simplest harmonisation possible within the constraints of statements which appear to specify an order.